antonw-88/GICSP/ICS Program & Policy Development/readme.md

 - Using the NIST CSF
 - Creating ICS Cyber Security Policy -> Chapter 8.
 - Policies, Standards, Guidance, and Procedures -> describe the role of each.
-- Culture and Enforcement
+- Culture and Enforcement ->
-- Industry-specific compliance testing
+- Industry-specific compliance testing ->
-- Change management: why it’s critical in ICS.
+- Change management: why it’s critical in ICS -> Chapter 10.
 - ICS Security Assessments -> Chapter 9.